Hashen110/IJSE_SEM_4_ASSIGNMENT_1/docs/PROJECT_DESIGN.md

 - Process
   - Get all customers and return as a list of `Customer`

+### Search
+- Command - `python main.py customer search`
+- Input
+  - Limit (optional)
+  - Keyword
+- Output
+  - `Customer` list
+- Process
+  - Search customers by given keyword.
+Keyword will search in every field and return as a list of `Customer`

 ### Update
 - Command - `python main.py customer update`
 - Input